-- 106. It is very positive that the draft Act contains offence and penalties for non-compliance with the Act; rights must have remedies.
+- 107. It is very positive that the draft Act contains offence and penalties for non-compliance with the Act; rights must have remedies.
 Penalties for unreasonably delaying or withholding information and for deliberate non-compliance are crucial if an access law is to have any real meaning.
 Lack of penalties weakens the whole foundation of an access regime.
-Sanctions for non-compliance are particularly important incentives to timely disclosure in jurisdictions where the bureaucracy is unused to hurrying at the request of public. - 107.
+Sanctions for non-compliance are particularly important incentives to timely disclosure in jurisdictions where the bureaucracy is unused to hurrying at the request of public. - 108.
 It is a good start that s.21(1) makes it an offence to destroy a record and s.21(2) makes it an offence to unreasonably fail to disclose records.
 However, consideration should be given to extending the list of offences as there are many additional ways for a resistant bureaucrat to undermine the objectives of the Act.
 The offences provisions should be comprehensive and identify all possible offences committed at all stages of the request process for example, delays in processing requests, obstruction of the appeals process, failure to response to a request for assistance by a designated officer and non-compliance with appeal decisions.
 Most Acts contain offences and penalty provisions.
-A number have been replicated for consideration below, namely: s.12 of the Maharashtra Right to Information Act 2002; s.49 of the Article 19 Model Law; s.54 of the UK Freedom of Information Act 2000 and s.34 of the Pakistan Model Freedom of Information Act developed by the Consumer Rights Commission of Pakistan in 2001:
+Two have been replicated for consideration below, namely: s.49 of the Article 19 Model Law, s.54 of the UK Freedom of Information Act 2000 and s.20 of the Indian Right to Information Act 2005: